 Established in 2005 as a means for the men of our parish to encounter Christ in our midst, Catholic Men's Fellowship works to support members to become better husbands, leaders, and Catholics.
 Meetings are held on the first and third Thursday of each month and one Wednesday each month at 7 p.m.
 Men in this group re-experience the spiritual awakening that originates from Baptism, seek opportunities for faith formation, and teach men to proactively support their faith within their families, parishes, and communities.
 Our fellowship continues through service projects we complete together for our parish and our community.
 Please contact John Raimondi to get involved or inquire at (412) 344-9690.

 Through its system of rank promotion, as well as its many service projects, camping trips and troop meeting, Scouting promotes leadership skills and encourages honesty, goal-setting, and high achievement.
 Cub Scout Troop #350 meets twice per month and is open to boys in grades 6-12.
 If you are interested in joining, please contact Brynn Hughes at (412) 897-2488.

 Originally known as the "pierogi pinchers," the society is comprised of men and women who enjoy preparing ethnic foods.
 The society is most active during the Lenten Fish Fries and the Parish Fair.
 Please contact Ruthanne Burkey to inquire or join at (412) 668-2640.

 Our annual Lenten Fish Fry begins on Ash Wednesday and continues every Friday during Lent, except Good Friday.
 Parish volunteers work to raise money for our Parish and Parish School through this fundraiser.
 Volunteers of all ages and skills are welcome!
-Please contact Rudy Richtar to get involved at firstname.lastname@example.org or Darlene Vietmeier at (412) 343-6929 to get involved.
+Please contact Rudy Richtar at firstname.lastname@example.org or Darlene Vietmeier at (412) 343-6929 to get involved.